cesar-ilharco/acl-2020/_pages/calls/papers.md

 August 1-6, 2021  <br>
 [https://2021.aclweb.org/](https://2021.aclweb.org/)<br><br>

-<p>The Joint Conference of the 59th Annual Meeting of the Association for Computational
+<p align="justify">The Joint Conference of the 59th Annual Meeting of the Association for Computational
 Linguistics and the 10th International Joint Conference on Natural Language Processing (ACL-IJCNLP 2021) is currently scheduled to take place in Bangkok, Thailand, during August 1-6, 2021.
 We are monitoring the ongoing global pandemic and will update